AWS Kinesis Data Firehose – KDF

 • supports Persistent and Transient cluster types

-• Persistent which continue to run
+• Persistent EMR clusters continue to run after the data processing job is complete

 • supports EMRFS which allows S3 to be used as a durable HA data storage